There is also a Listing of All Programs that gives a one-line description of each IMOD program and a link to its man page.

 optional second argument can be used to specify the GPU number when there is

 more than one.
-A few cards do give variable results, so it is important
+Some years ago, a few cards gave variable results, so

 to test for reproducible results initially, periodically thereafter, and

 especially after upgrading the NVIDIA drivers or the operating system.

 There is also a button on the Front Page of Etomo for running this test.

 If the test fails, the file

 diagnostic information, in particular a line like

 which would indicate a version problem if the driver is lower than the runtime.

 The GPU can be enabled for use when making reconstructions in Etomo in one of two ways.
 If you have a cpu.adoc file to specify machines available for parallel processing, then you need to add a line